timsat/prismatoid/README.md

-prismatoid
+prismatoid (development in progress)
 ==========

-Ligthweight daemon to control Lightpack
+Lightweight cross-platform daemon to control Lightpack